eliotn/p1xt-guide-implementation/thingsILearned.md

 6/20/2017
+I did refactoring for the credit.c too fast.
+Too many errors.
+You can print part of a string with %.1s for example like with floats C program pre-processor directives get resolved first!
+Then to assembly.
+Then make binaries and link them together.
 Fun fact: superman 3 has tiny floating point as a plot point, also the error in the space program (legacy code example) was due to a conversion that was not valid.